-In our 2019 Washington general rate cases, the WUTC approved an extension of the mechanisms for an additional five-year term through March 31, 2025, with one modification in that new customers added after any test period would not be decoupled until included in a future test period.
+In our 2019 Washington general rate cases, the WUTC approved an extension of the mechanisms for an additional five-year term through March 31, 2025.

 The decoupling mechanisms each include an after-the-fact earnings test.
 At the end of each calendar year, separate electric and natural gas earnings calculations are made for the calendar year just ended.
 These earnings tests reflect actual decoupled revenues, normalized power supply costs and other normalizing adjustments.
-If we earn more than our authorized ROR in Washington, 50 percent of excess earnings are rebated to customers through adjustments to existing decoupling surcharge or rebate balances.
-We have proposed to modify this earnings test in our 2022 general rate case, so that if the Company earns more than 0.5 percent higher than the ROR authorized by the WUTC in the multi-year rate plan, the Company would defer these excess revenues and later return them to customers.
+Through our 2022 general rate cases, we modified the earnings test so that if we earn more than 0.5 percent higher than the ROR authorized by the WUTC in the multi-year rate plan, these excess revenues would be deferred and later refunded to customers.